DavidBMcNeill/ILR_UDWR/README.md

 # ILR_UDWR
-Code for empirical analysis of piercing the corporate viel
+Code for empirical analysis of piercing the corporate veil